Riadabd/sanity-scripts/README.md

 }
 ```

-The file can be expanded/contracted as the user see fits.
+This file can be expanded/contracted as the user sees fit.

 Some quick notes on the keys used in the file:
-* **path**: This helps the script quickly and easily know which path it is currently operating on.
+* **path**: This helps the script easily know which path it is currently operating on.
 * **expected-files**: The script will compare the actual files obtained from the server with the list of files under this json key and output the result.
 * **expected-file-extensions**: When the script sees this key, it means the user wants a particular folder checked for files but does not have an exact list of files to check against.
-The script will use this key to make sure the folder contains the specified key(s); it will also output the number of files containing each extension.
+The script will use this key to make sure the folder contains the specified file extension(s); it will also output the number of files containing each extension.

 #### app_backups.json